secwexen/security-playbooks/playbooks/triage/email-compromise-triage.md

 Do not delete relevant mailbox or authentication evidence before required evidence preservation has been completed.

 ## Related Detection Rules

-No dedicated Email Compromise Triage detection rule is currently available in the repository.

 ## Related Playbooks